 The historical archives of the Latin Patriarchate

 Since its reestablishment in 1847 by Pius IX, the Latin Patriarchate has preserved the fruits of its activities through its historical archives.
-Its oldest documents date back to the time of Mgr Giuseppe Valerga, first Patriarch (1847-1872).
-Today, the historical archives are completed by the modern archives, where can be found archival documents still in production.
+Its oldest documents date back to the time of Mgr.
+Giuseppe Valerga, first Patriarch (1847–1872).
+Today, the historical archives are completed by the modern archives, where can be found archival documents are still in production.

-Approximately 3,000 folders and boxes containing numerous documents in four languages (French, Arabic, Italian and English) make up the Patriarchate's historical archives.
+Approximately 3,000 folders and boxes containing numerous documents in four languages (French, Arabic, Italian, and English) make up the Patriarchate's historical archives.
 The documents are classified by theme, according to the functioning of the institution.
 In addition, part of the collection consists of the archives of the Order of the Knights of the Holy Sepulchre.